mtch99/Ballerz/README.md

     - [x] Feed store, to listen to the Feed use case events

 [ ] Init Feed Page
-    - [ ] Feed Model, used for data transfer from UseCase and React native view.
+    - [x] Feed Model, used for data transfer from UseCase and React native view.
 The model is the state of the app.
 Model update is triggered by FeedUseCaseEvent
         - [x] define IFeedUseCaseEvent
             - [x] newFeedEvent: Happens when the getFeed function is called
-        - [ ] define the FeedModel as a IFeedEventObserver only implementing the newFeedEventListener.
+        - [x] define the FeedModel as a IFeedEventObserver only implementing the newFeedEventListener.
 It will contain other specialised obsewrvers how are Partial <'IFeedEventObserver>'.
 For now, there will be one for navigation and one for the state.
             - [x] The feed model provider will provide feed model context
-                - [x] The feed model context will contain a feedModel and a feedState

     - [ ] Feed Controller, only calls the use case to execute requests for view data.
 View data is a state managed by the store, which listen to the use case for updates.
 Controller renders the view
     - [ ] Feed View